 Type of demand Lawful interception Communications data Key Note (1) On 1 April 2020, Vodafone Group Plc announced it had completed the sale of 100% of Vodafone Malta to Monaco Telecom SAM.
 We therefore will no longer be including Malta in our disclosure reporting.
-For a summary of the most imp For a summary of the most important legal powers relating to law enforcement demands, network censorship and encryption on a country by country basis, see our Legal Annexe.
+For a summary of the most important legal powers relating to law enforcement demands, network censorship and encryption on a country by country basis, see our Legal Annexe.